 Despite the centrality of the terminating access monopoly to modern communications policy, there is surprisingly little academic literature on that concept as it applies to current regulatory debates.
 This paper seeks to fill that gap by exploring the various settings in which the concept does, or does not, help explain market dynamics in the communications sector.
 We conclude that the terminating access monopoly phenomenon, strictly understood, does not itself generally threaten market failures except in very limited circumstances.
 As the paper explains, the phenomenon could threaten inefficient outcomes only where, because of the underlying market context, the interconnecting provider or its customer has a particularized need to reach the customer set of the terminating access provider, and even then, market forces might correct any problem without regulatory intervention.

 Nuechterlein, Jonathan E. and Yoo, Christopher S., "A Market-Oriented Analysis of the 'Terminating Access Monopoly' Concept" (2015).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1612.

 Antitrust and Trade Regulation Commons, Communications Law Commons, Communication Technology and New Media Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Science and Technology Policy Commons, Systems and Communications Commons, Technology and Innovation Commons